 - Injury to the cornea

 - Corneal dystrophy

 - Vitreoretinal diseases (such as diabetic retinopathy and macular degeneration)

 - Benign tumors and pseudotumor

 Prior to seeing an ophthalmologist, it is necessary to know that there are optometrists and opticians who also treat vision problems.
 The difference is, an optometrist can provide a diagnosis of eye disorders while an optician can help you choose glasses or contact lenses.

-Meanwhile, ophthalmologists have a broader scope of work and have deeper understanding about the eye.
-They are specialist doctors who are good at eye health and are able to provide comprehensive examination -from providing a diagnosis, determining treatment, prescribing medications, to performing surgery.
+Meanwhile, ophthalmology specialists have a broader scope of work and have a deeper understanding of the eye.
+They are specialist doctors who are good at eye health and are able to provide comprehensive examination – from providing a diagnosis, determining treatment, prescribing medications, to performing surgery.

 An ophthalmologist will trace the patient’s medical history and family history of eye diseases.
 This is done to determine whether the eye disorder is congenital or not.
 Patients will also be asked about the symptoms they are experiencing and how long the symptoms have lasted.